If you’re having trouble with the WordPress SEO crawl budget, you’re not alone.

 How to Easily Optimize SEO Crawl Budget in WordPress

-The easiest and safest way to optimize your SEO crawl budget in WordPress is by using All in One SEO for WordPress.
+The easiest and safest way to optimize your SEO crawl budget in WordPress is by using All in One SEO for WordPress, or AIOSEO.

-First, install and activate the All in One SEO for WordPress plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+To get started, let’s install and activate the All in One SEO for WordPress plugin first and foremost.
+If you don’t know how, you can see our step-by-step guide on how to install a WordPress plugin.

 Upon activation, the plugin will show you a setup wizard.
 Simply follow the on-screen instructions to set up the plugin.

-Afterward, you can go to the All in One SEO » Search Appearance page.
+Afterward, you can go to the All in One SEO » Search Appearance section from your WordPress admin area.

-Scroll down to the bottom of the page, and you’ll see the ‘Crawl Cleanup’ option there.
+From here, let’s scroll down to the bottom of the page until you locate the ‘Crawl Cleanup’ option.

 Below, you can provide a list of query arguments you want to allow.
 Advanced users can use Regex regular expressions here.